 |Barber's Point, NY|

 Description: In 1785, Major Hezekiah Barber began clearing land on the eastern shore of Lake Champlain just south of the modern day town of Westport.
-The following year, Barber returned with his brother-in-law and spent most of that year cutting wood.
-In the spring of 1787, Mrs. Barber journeyed from Connecticut on horseback, carrying a baby in her arms, to take up residence in a rude log cabin that had been prepared by her husband and brother.
+The following year, Barber returned with Levi Frisbie, his brother-in-law, and spent most of that year cutting wood and building a cabin.
+In the spring of 1787, Huldah Barber, Hezekiah’s wife, journeyed from Connecticut on horseback, carrying a baby in her arms, to take up residence in the rude log cabin that had been prepared by her husband and brother.
 Such was the beginning of the settlement of what is now known as Barber's Point.

 Work on the lighthouse, a two-story structure with a Mansard roof and an integrated thirty-six-foot tower, continued through the end of 1872, and the light made its debut at the opening of navigation on Lake Champlain in 1873.
-The lower story of Barberís Point Lighthouse is faced with blue limestone blocks and originally had a brown-shingled roof.
+The lower story of Barber’s Point Lighthouse is faced with blue limestone blocks and originally had a brown-shingled roof.
 A fifth-order Fresnel lens, with a focal plane of eighty-three feet above the lake, beamed a fixed white light, which was visible for 14 ¾ miles.
 Barber’s Point Lighthouse is a twin to Lake Champlain’s Bluff Point Lighthouse, which was also funded in 1870 but didn’t commence operation until 1874.

 Due to the remoteness of the lighthouse, the keeper was obliged to keep a horse to procure supplies for his family.
-A barn was thus needed at the lighthouse, and $1,000 was requested for its construction.
+A barn was thus needed at the lighthouse, and $1,000 was requested for its construction in 1873.

-In 1935, the Barberís Point Lighthouse was replaced by a steel skeletal tower, topped with an automatic light.
-The lighthouse and surrounding property were sold in 1936 and have been used as a private residence ever since.
+Since being sold in 1936, the lighthouse and surrounding property have been used as a private residence.
 The brown-shingled roof has now been repainted a striking white with black trim.
 A small addition has been added to the rear of the lighthouse, and a wooden garage stands near the road.
 The lighthouse is included in the Camp Dudley National Historic District, just south of Westport, New York.